maxencenoble/dnn_diagnosis_explanation/README.md

 ## Requirements

 This code was tested on Python 3 and needs several specific requirements for ML models and their explanations.
 Check `requirements.txt`.
+The DNN is expected to work with a version of Tensorflow that is not above 1.15, but may work with an upgraded version.

 ## Data